LifeMC/LifeSkript/.github/SECURITY.md

 You should clearly describe what the vulnerability, how to reproduce, how to abuse, etc. You should also link some sites that explains / documents the vulnerability.

-Since we also use Snyk for scanning vulnerabilities, you can use the latest version and you should be fine, without any known vulnerability.
+Since we also use Snyk for scanning vulnerabilities, you can use the latest version, and you should be fine, without any known vulnerability.